OCA/interface-github/github_connector/readme/CONFIGURE.rst

 Note: make sure that Odoo process has read / write access on that folder

+   * ``github_token = your_github_access_token``

+or

    * ``github_login = your_github_login``
    * ``github_password = your_github_password``

+Note: if token and login/password are provided, the token will be used.
+The login/password auth will be deprecated by GitHub in the future.

 #.
 Go to 'Settings' / 'Technical' / 'Parameters' / 'System Parameters'
    and define the following values: